Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module1/module1.rst

 Create AWS VPC and Networking
 -----------------------------

-The first module is create the AWS VPC and required networking.
+The first module is to create the AWS VPC and required networking.
 Module 2 will build upon this deployment.

 The following diagram shows a basic multi-NIC deployment of BIG-IP VE in an Amazon Virtual Private Cloud (VPC).